Patrick Kelly (Irish politician): Biography

 He was the eldest son of Tom Bán Kelly and Bridget Davoren and the grandson of the successful landowner, Pat Mór Kelly, and Bridget Gibson from Fortview in County Clare.
 As a soldier he was a member of the Household Cavalry, with whom he distinguished himself with honours in the Boer War.
 After the war he returned to County Clare to take over the farm at Clonina and eventually to enter political life.
 Kelly was known as a leader during Ireland's struggle for independence from Britain in the early 20th century.

 He was privately educated at home until 1889, when at the age of 14 he was sent to the Jesuit Mungret College in Limerick where he stayed until 1891.
 He then became a medical student at University College Cork, but clearly retained a bent for adventure.
 In 1893, at the age of 18, he joined the British Army to fight in the Boer War in South Africa.
 His cousin, General Sir Thomas Kelly-Kenny, appointed him to the 1st Regiment of Life Guards for the campaign during the Second Boer War of 1899–1901.
 The size of South Africa meant that cavalry became an invaluable tool for the generals of both sides.
 Kelly's cavalry unit was very effective and helped win one of their most significant victories of the Boer War at Paardeberg.
-He had a very successful career in the First Lifeguards and he was Mentioned in Despatches, receiving the Queen's South Africa Medal with six clasps, for his efforts in the Relief of Kimberley and the battles of Paardeberg, Wittebergen, Driefontein, Diamond Hill and Johannesburg.
+He had a very successful career in the First Lifeguards and he was mentioned in dispatches, receiving the Queen's South Africa Medal with six clasps, for his efforts in the Relief of Kimberley and the battles of Paardeberg, Wittebergen, Driefontein, Diamond Hill and Johannesburg.
 Kelly was honoured for his service in the Boer War for the Life Guards.
 In London during a visit to the Royal Family in 1898, Kaiser Wilhelm II of Germany picked out Kelly as the best turned-out horseman and soldier in the regiment.